grafana/alloy/docs/sources/_index.md

 1. Security
 1. Debugging utilities

-Refer to the {{< param "PRODUCT_NAME" >}} [Introduction] for more information on these and other key features.
+Check out the {{< param "PRODUCT_NAME" >}} [Introduction] page for more information on these and other key features.

 {{< param "PRODUCT_NAME" >}} is flexible, and you can easily configure it to fit your needs in on-prem, cloud-only, or a mix of both.

-You can get started with {{< param "PRODUCT_NAME" >}} in just 3 steps:
+Getting started with Alloy consists of 3 major steps:
 1. Install {{< param "PRODUCT_NAME" >}}
 1. Configure {{< param "PRODUCT_NAME" >}}
-1. Collect and forward telemetry data to the data source of choice
+1. Collect and forward telemetry data to the observability backend of your choice.

-In addition, you can use Grafana dashboards to visualize the data collected from your application or infrastructure.
+In addition, you can use Grafana dashboard to visualize the data collected from app or infrastructure.

-The following tutorials give you a quick overview of this process.
+For a quick overview of this process, check out the following tutorials.
 * [Use Grafana Alloy to send logs to Loki](https://grafana.com/docs/alloy/latest/tutorials/send-logs-to-loki/)
 * [Use Grafana Alloy to send metrics to Prometheus](https://grafana.com/docs/alloy/latest/tutorials/send-metrics-to-prometheus/)
+* For more tutotrials, check out the [tutorial page](https://grafana.com/docs/alloy/latest/tutorials/)
 ## Explore

 {{< card-grid key="cards" type="simple" >}}